 One of the oldest and most important prayers is known as the Shema.
-Taking its name from the Hebrew word for "listen" or "hear" (the prayer’s first Hebrew word), the Shema prayer is at the heart of daily Jewish liturgy.
+Taking its name from the Hebrew word for "listen" or "hear" (the prayer’s first Hebrew word), the Shema is at the heart of daily Jewish liturgy.
 In addition to its prominence within the Jewish faith, this Shema prayer also carries much spiritual weight for Christians.

 We invite you to reflect on the Shema more closely—at what it is and how it is understood.
 May the words of this daily prayer move you and help to encourage and guide you on your journey of faith.